ahmadmuzakki29/go-syncer/README.md

 --debug : Init debug mode

---port < port > : Specify port for the service. default is 9999
+--port &lt;port&gt; : Specify port for the service. default is 9999